All posts

 Where Verbiflow fits in

-At pre-seed, you can do everything above with a domain purchase, one warmed mailbox, and a spreadsheet.
+At pre-seed you can do everything above with a domain purchase, one warmed mailbox, and a spreadsheet.
 You don’t need our orchestration layer yet.
-When you start running multiple sequences, multiple mailboxes, multiple channels, and you want every reply to land in one place that syncs to your CRM, that’s when we matter.
+Verbiflow starts to matter once you’re running several sequences across multiple mailboxes and channels and you want every reply to land in one place that syncs to your CRM.
 Until then, build the customer discovery loop.
-We’ll be useful when you have signal to scale.
+We’ll be useful when you have signal worth scaling.